trustoverip/deliverables/recommendations/DP0003-laws-of-identity/DP0003-laws-of-identity.md

 DELETE THIS COMMENT
 ```

 As Cameron (et.al) point out in _The Laws of Identity_, failure to adhere to the seven laws "create[s] a wake of reinforcing side-effects that eventually undermine all resulting technology."
-In other words, divergence from the seven laws will result in bifercation of the technology which can only serve to degrade and dilute the digital trust ecosystem.
+In other words, divergence from the seven laws will result in bifurcation of the technology which can only serve to degrade and dilute the digital trust ecosystem.
 There is plenty of room for competition and innovation within the Seven Laws, but outside of them lay the reinforcing side-effects that form the status quo and provides for the exploitation of billions of people.
-As we venture into areas which the seven laws do not cover such as [dependent identity](./dependent-id.md), we must do so with great trepidation and purity of purpose; for our responsibility is to recodify the fabric of the future digital society.
+As we venture into areas which the seven laws do not cover such as [dependent identity](./dependent-id.md), we must do so with great trepidation and purity of purpose; for our responsibility is to codify the fabric of the future digital society.

 ## Trade-offs
 It's clear that creating any matrix will always result in border situation when there is no clear choice between **MUST**, **SHOULD**, and **MAY**.
 This shouldn't stop us from thinking about situation when there is a clear answer and therefore a direct relation between Laws of Identity and TOIP Technological Stack Layers.